Boston Dynamics: Spot

 In June 2020, a lone Spot named 'Zeus' was used by SpaceX at their Boca Chica Starship Test Site to help contain sub-cooled liquid nitrogen and to inspect 'potentially dangerous' sites at and around the launchpad.

 In July 2020, a team of Spot robots performed as cheerleaders in the stands at a baseball match between the Fukuoka SoftBank Hawks and the Rakuten Eagles, backed by a team of SoftBank Pepper Robots.

 In November 2020, a Spot robot performed inspection tasks on the Skarv floating production storage and offloading vessel.

+In February 2021, arts collective MSCHF purchased a Spot robot and placed it in an art gallery with a paintball gun attached to its back in a drop titled "Spot's Rampage".
+The robot could be controlled by visitors to the website to destroy the art around it.
+The robot was shut down through an undisclosed backdoor by Boston Dynamics.

 In April 2021, Michael Reeves made a YouTube video where he attached a pressurized beer canister and nozzle to a Spot robot in order to detect red plastic cups and dispense beer into them.

 In March 2022, artist Agnieszka Pilat sold a painting created by Spot for $40,000 at the home of Brian Boitano to benefit Ukrainian refugees.
 The painting, titled "Sunrise March," was created by applying paint on Spot's feet and having the robot rotate in circles.

 In February 2024, drivers on the M5 motorway in England were warned they should not be alarmed if they saw a Spot operating alongside the road.
 The National Highways administration had trialed one "as an alternative to human inspectors".